-Medellin has become a hugely popular stop on the Colombian travel circuit, and most visitors will end up staying significantly longer than one day; however, should you find yourself in “The City of Eternal Spring” with little time to spare, there are still lots of great activities you can enjoy.
-Here’s our guide on how to spend 24 hours in Medellin, Colombia.
+Medellín has become a hugely popular stop on the Colombian travel circuit, and most visitors will end up staying significantly longer than one day.
+However, should you find yourself in “the City of Eternal Spring” with little time to spare, there are still lots of great activities you can enjoy.
+Here’s our guide on how to spend 24 hours in Medellín, Colombia.